SameerG7/SameerG7/README.md

 # Sameer Gul 👨‍💻

 Hi! 🛸 I'm Sameer, studying Computer Science at Queen’s University Belfast.
 I'm all about crafting scalable tech solutions.
-Off-screen, I'm either nailing baskets 🏀 or immersed in pottery 🏺.
+Outside the realm of coding, I'm either nailing baskets 🏀 or immersed in pottery 🏺.
 Driven by curiosity and the joy of collaboration, I believe in the power of combined creativity.
 Excited to innovate with fellow tech enthusiasts. 🔗 Explore more about me.

 ### 🎓 Education
 - **BSc Computer Science With a Year In Industry** | [Queen’s University Belfast](https://www.qub.ac.uk/)